Tracking the symmetries of $\mathbb Z_3$-orbifold K3s within the Mathieu groups: Representation of the symmetries of TEXT -orbifold K3s on a Niemeier lattice

 Recall from \cite[\S2]{tawe13} and \cite[(2.14)]{tawe11} that the subgroup of type $(\Z_2)^4\rtimes A_8$ of $M_{24}$ which is obtained as combined symmetry group of all Kummer K3s in \cite[\S4]{tawe13} is the subgroup of $M_{24}$ which stabilizes the octad with non-zero entries labelled by $\{3,5,6,9,15,19,23,24\}$, that is, the octad with label $28$ in \eqref{domino}.
 This is a maximal subgroup of $M_{24}$.
 Hence any permutation in $M_{24}$ which does not stabilize this octad will suffice to generate $M_{24}$ from this group.
 Proposition \ref{imageinM24} shows that each of the generators $\vartheta(\alpha^1)$, $\vartheta(\alpha^2)$, $\vartheta(\beta)$ mixes the set $\{3,5,6,9,15,19,23,24\}$ with its complement in $\{1,\ldots,24\}$, thus proving the claim. \epf

 \acknowledgments This project was suggested by two of us as one of the research themes for the 2020 Workshop \textsl{Women in Mathematical Physics}, Banff International Research Station, Banff, Canada.
 We are indebted to the organizers, Ana Ros Camacho and Nezhla Aghaei, for their initiative, but in particular for their unfaltering dedication to run this event despite the pandemic --- as an online workshop (WoMaP I, September 21--22, 2020), followed by the in-person meeting WoMaP II at the BIRS, Banff, Canada, August 13 -- 18, 2023.
 We are also grateful to Katrina Barron and Gaywalee Yamskulna, who complemented the organising committee for WoMaP II, and to the Banff International Research Station, Banff, Canada, for their hospitality during this event, where some of us met for the first time in person.
 We thank Lyda Urresta for her participation in early stages of the project.
 KW is grateful to Kenji Ueno for some crucial hints concerning the construction of $\Z_3$-orbifold limits of K3 by blowing up a complex torus before quotienting it.
 IGZ wishes to thank G.~Aldazabal, E.~Andr\'es, A.~Font, K.~Narain and N.~Scheithauer for helpful discussions.
+We thank an anonymous referee for their careful reading of our manuscript and for their helpful comments.

 AT and KW would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, UK, for support and hospitality during the programme \textsl{New connections in number theory and physics}, where work on this paper was undertaken; this work was supported by EPSRC grant no EP/R014604/1.
 KW thanks the Galileo Galilei Institute for Theoretical Physics at Firenze, Italy, for its hospitality during the programme \textsl{BPS Dynamics and Quantum Mathematics}, and the INFN for partial support during the completion of part of this work.
 IGZ thanks ICTP and MITP for support and hospitality during different stages of this work.
 KB's work was supported in part by the Simons Collaboration on Confinement and QCD Strings and the Simons Collaboration on Celestial Holography.